arildj78/GettingToBlinky/readme.md

 * The purpose of the 0.1µF decoupling capacitor
 * Dividing a schematic into functional blocks
 * Annotating the schematic
-* Running Design Rules Check
+* Running Electrical Rules Check

 ## Teaching points in PCB Editor
 * Switching from schematic to pcb